 - Listen to the patient’s objections and questions carefully; never brush them aside

-- Record any refusals for investigations or treatment
+- Record any refusals for investigations or treatment.
+The implications for refusal must also be explained to patients

 - No invasive procedure should be undertaken without the patient’s consent or, in the case of a minor, from the parent or guardian

-- Common and significant side effects must be explained before any treatment is given.
+- Common and significant side effects, risks and complications must be explained before any treatment is given.

 For consent to be informed: